Club Scrabble in NZ – how it works

 We only play one on one.
-At a club it’s common to play without time limits, however if you decide to enter a tournament, each player has 25 minutes to make all their moves (timed using chess clocks).
-We use rotating boards with ridges that hold the tiles in place as the board moves.
-Clubs usually have all the boards, tiles and other supplies on hand so you don’t need to bring your own.
+At a club it’s common to play without time limits.
+However, if you eventually decide to enter a tournament, each player has 25 minutes to make all their moves (timed using chess clocks).
+We never time individual turns.